VIP Brother season 3: Anya

 Anya Pencheva is a famous actress and mother of Petya.
 She entered the house on Day 1.
 Anya got sick and she was hospitalized on Day 21.
 She returned to the house on Day 25.
 After the conflict with her fellow housemate Ivayla, Anya walked on Day 38.

 Bozhidara

 Bozhidara Bakalova is a fashion designer and twin-sister of Ivayla.
 She entered the house on Day 1 and was the sixth evicted on Day 47.
-Her brother Antony entered entered a year later in Big Brother Family with his wife Tsanka.
+Her brother Antony entered a year later in Big Brother Family with his wife Tsanka.

-Danail
+Dacho

 Danail Ignatov "Dacho" is Sofia's boyfriend.
 He entered the house on Day 1 and was the first evicted on Day 11 after receiving the fewest positive votes.
 For the first time in the history of Big Brother Bulgaria, no one left the house voluntarily before the first eviction.

-Deyan
+Deo

 Deyan Slavchev "Deo" is a TV host and hip-hop singer.
 He entered the house on Day 1 and became a winner on Day 56.